-Gnarled, twisted veins slow blood flow and can cause it to clot.
-Look for these subtle signs to see whether a blood clot is superficial or something far more serious.
+Gnarled, twisted veins slow blood flow and can cause blood clots.
+Look for these subtle signs to see whether a blood clot is superficial or serious.

 by The Iowa Clinic on Monday, December 31, 2018

 Varicose veins are more common than you think.
 Nearly a quarter of adults have the condition.
 Due to their unsightly appearance, it’s probably one you may not often see despite its prevalence.
 Developing large, twisted, and sometimes colorful cords on the legs leads many people to cover up or seek treatment options to remove varicose veins entirely.